-We opted to keep the space as light and bright as possible (especially since there is NO natural light in there, ugh!) although we haven’t touched the lighting yet and I think that will help.
+We opted to keep the space as light and bright as possible (especially since there is NO natural light in there) although we haven’t touched the lighting yet and I think that will help.
 Sometime it will happen.
-But I didn’t want to wait any longer to share the before and after of this simple bathroom makeover, especially since we have SO much coming with our new home!
+But I didn’t want to wait any longer to share the before and after of this simple bathroom makeover, especially since we have SO much remodeling happening and coming to the blog with our new home!

 There were a few features we couldn’t really change in this bathroom remodel… or things we just didn’t want to mess with, like some of the piping on the outside of the walls (so strange!).
 It was already there, we’re in a really old building and there is brick behind the wall, so really, there’s no where else to put it and we weren’t about to start drilling into the cement floors (who knows what else we’d run into?!).
 For this rental space for us, a big cosmetic fix-up was just what our studio needed!
 Add in a sliding barn door, especially since with the changing of the walls, there wasn’t a good place for a door to swing open, and it’s the perfect bathroom space for our work days and studio events.